Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/system-architecture/design.md

 <ul>
         <li>Architectures</li>
                 <ul>
-                        <li>Monolithic: A single application to handle all functions, with one Node.js backend, a database such as MySQL, and Next.js frontend.
+                        <li>Monolithic: A single application to handle all functions, with one Node.js backend, a database such as MySQL, and Next.js frontend.</li>
                 </ul>
         <li>Tools</li>
                 <ul>